ICT-BDA/EasyML/README.md

 * 1) Lowing the barriers of defining and executing machine learning tasks;
 * 2) Sharing and re-using the implementations of the algorithms, the job DAGs, and the experimental results;
 * 3) Seamlessly integrating the stand-alone algorithms as well as the distributed algorithms in one task.
-The system has been deployed as a machine learning service in Institute of Computing Technology, Chinese Academy of Sciences and can be access from the here.